streamlink/streamlink/docs/plugin_matrix.rst

-raiplay                 raiplay.it           Yes   No    Most streams are geo-restricted to Italy. reshet                  reshet.tv            Yes   Yes   Streams may be geo-restricted to Israel. reuters                 reuters.tv           Yes   Yes rtbf                    - rtbf.be/auvio      Yes   Yes   Streams may be geo-restricted to Belgium or Europe.
+raiplay                 raiplay.it           Yes   No    Most streams are geo-restricted to Italy. reshet                  reshet.tv            Yes   Yes   Streams may be geo-restricted to Israel. reuters                 reuters.tv           Yes   Yes rotana                  rotana.net           Yes   --    Streams are geo-restricted to Saudi Arabia. rtbf                    - rtbf.be/auvio      Yes   Yes   Streams may be geo-restricted to Belgium or Europe.
                         - rtbfradioplayer.be
 rtlxl                   rtlxl.nl             No    Yes   Streams may be geo-restricted to The Netherlands.
 Livestreams not supported.